-Overall: In 2014-15 in Victoria, 24% of Indigenous Australians aged 15 and over reported that they were currently studying at an educational institution, compared with 18% of non-Indigenous Australians.
-Of those who were studying, the highest proportion of Indigenous students (37%) were at secondary school, but the highest proportion of non-Indigenous students (40%) were at a university or other higher education institution.
+Overall: In 2014-15 in South Australia, 23% of Indigenous Australians aged 15 and over reported that they were currently studying at an educational institution, compared with 18% of non-Indigenous Australians.
+Of those who were studying, the highest proportion of Indigenous students (41%) were at secondary school, but the highest proportion of non-Indigenous students (38%) were at a university or other higher education institution.

-Nationally, 22% of Indigenous Australians aged 15 and over reported that they were currently studying at an educational institution, compared with 18% of non-Indigenous Australians.
-Of those who were studying, the highest proportion of Indigenous students (36%) were at secondary school, but the highest proportion of non-Indigenous students were studying at university or another higher education institution (39%) (Table 2.06.3, Figure 2.06.1).
+Nationally in 2014-15, 22% of Indigenous Australians aged 15 and over reported that they were currently studying at an educational institution, compared with 18% of non-Indigenous Australians.
+Of those who were studying, the highest proportion of Indigenous students (36%) were at secondary school, but the highest proportion of non-Indigenous students were studying at a university or other higher education institution (39%) (Table 2.06.3, Figure 2.06.1).

-Highest level of school completed: In 2014-15 in Victoria, 31% of Indigenous adults (aged 18 and over) reported that Year 12 or equivalent was the highest level of school completed, compared with 62% of non-Indigenous adults.
+Highest level of school completed: In 2014-15 in South Australia, 30% of Indigenous adults (aged 18 and over) reported that Year 12 or equivalent was the highest level of school completed, compared with 52% of non-Indigenous adults.

-Nationally, 28% of Indigenous adults (aged 18 and over) reported that Year 12 or equivalent was the highest level of school completed, compared with 58% of non-Indigenous adults (Table 2.06.7, Figure 2.06.2).
+Nationally in 2014-15, 28% of Indigenous adults (aged 18 and over) reported that Year 12 or equivalent was the highest level of school completed, compared with 58% of non-Indigenous adults (Table 2.06.7, Figure 2.06.2).

-Non-school qualification: In 2014-15 in Victoria, 61% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above, or were studying at any level, compared with 76% of non-Indigenous Australians.
+Non-school qualification: In 2014-15 in South Australia, 50% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above or were studying at any level, compared with 67% of non-Indigenous Australians.

-Nationally, 47% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above, or were studying at any level, compared with 70% of non-Indigenous Australians (Table 2.06.11, Figure 2.06.3).
+Nationally in 2014-15, 47% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above, or were studying at any level, compared with 70% of non-Indigenous Australians (Table 2.06.11, Figure 2.06.3).

-Trend over time: Nationally, the proportion of Indigenous Australians aged 15 and over who reported that they were currently studying has increased over time, from 18% in 2002 to 22% in 2014-15.
+Trend over time: Nationally in 2014-15, the proportion of Indigenous Australians aged 15 and over who reported that they were currently studying has increased over time, from 18% in 2002 to 22% in 2014-15.
 This included studying at secondary schools, institutions for technical or further education, and universities or other higher education institutions (Table 2.06.20).

-Figure 2.06.3: Highest level of non-school qualification at Certificate III or above and/or currently studying, persons aged 20-64, by Indigenous status, Victoria and Australia, 2014-15
+Figure 2.06.3: Highest level of non-school qualification at Certificate III or above and/or currently studying, persons aged 20-64, by Indigenous status, South Australia and Australia, 2014-15